nvmwill/nexmo-developer/_tutorials/en/video/server-side/node/sending-signals.md

 });
 ```

-You can send signals to a specific participant in the session by calling the `OpenTok.signal(sessionId, connectionId, payload, callback)` method and setting all paramters, including **connectionId**:
+You can send signals to a specific participant in the session by calling the `OpenTok.signal(sessionId, connectionId, payload, callback)` method and setting all parameters, including **connectionId**:

 ```js
 var sessionId =